 You can find my art in galleries around the world; most notably Maine, Massachusetts, Connecticut, Hawaii and Japan.
 My watercolor etchings have been featured in various publications and are part of numerous private and corporate collections.
 For several years, my prints have been chosen for the People’s Choice Award at the Annual Honolulu Printmakers show and purchased by the Honolulu State Council for Culture and the Arts.
 It's been an honor to have my artwork selected several times by Japanese corporations for their annual corporate calendars.

 I'm grateful for the support I've received, which has allowed me to do what I love for so many years.
 And it’s gratifying to travel to New England and Japan and meet longtime and new collectors to hear that my art brings a beautiful moment of tranquility to their lives.
 I'm fortunate to find inspiration almost everywhere I go and am happy to say that I've never worked on anything l lack real feelings for.
-As I continue to explore the fine line between control and spontaneity, I strive to create images which capture the fleeting combination of light and shadow and I hope my fascination with the beauty I see around me shines through, in my work, for you.
+As I continue to explore the fine line between control and spontaneity, I strive to create images which capture the fleeting dance of light and shadow and I hope my fascination with the beauty I see around me shines through, in my work, for you.